Chicago Public Schools: Secondary schools

+Prior to the 2021-2022 school year, the point system included three categories, each weighted at 300 points instead of the current 450.
+Instead of the CPS High School Admissions Test, the district used the Selective Enrollment High School exam, and the third category was based on the students' percentile score on the NWEA MAP test.

 Other high school options

 In addition to the selective enrollment high schools, a number of other possibilities exist for high school students.
 These include military academies, career academies, and charter schools.
 Lincoln Park High School and Von Steuben Metropolitan Science Center are neighborhood "magnet" high schools, which also offer various honors programs to students citywide.
 More specialized options, such as the Chicago High School for the Arts and the Chicago High School for Agricultural Sciences are also available.

 Military academies

 In partnership with various Junior Reserve Officers' Training Corps programs, six high schools are operated as public military academies: